 Europe at The House of Representatives and the Senate

-The Dutch Government negotiates with other European governments on new European laws and regulations.
+The Dutch government negotiates with other European governments on new European laws and regulations.
 In the national legislative process, the Senate only acts after the House of Representatives has acted.
 However, the procedure is different in the case of the European legislative process.
-Both chambers monitor the development of European measures and the Government's involvement in these negotiations.
+Both chambers monitor the development of European measures and the government's involvement in these negotiations.
 They can also exercise direct influence on European plans, for example by consulting with the European Commission or with members of the European Parliament.

 European Affairs Committee

 The Senate and the House of Representatives each have a separate committee for EU Affairs.
 These committees serve as the point of contact on European issues for other member states of the European Union and the European Parliament.
-However, in parliamentary practice, European policy proposals and draft legislation feature in the work of all parliamentary committees.
+In practice, European policy proposals and draft legislation feature in the work of all parliamentary committees.
 This means that all standing parliamentary committees deal with both national legislation and European dossiers in their policy areas.
 This is because national and European legislation are increasingly intertwined.

 European work programme and annual EU priorities

 Every year, both chambers use the work programme of the European Commission as a basis for determining which areas they wish to focus particular attention on.
 Each parliamentary committee selects the subjects in its field, such as healthcare, agriculture or finance.
 Whenever the European Commission publishes one of these priority proposals, the relevant parliamentary committee decides whether or not to deliberate on the issue.
 These proposals may concern proposed regulations, guidelines and decrees as well as notifications, white papers and green papers.
-The Government is also asked to take this selection into account, so that Parliament is adequately informed about these European proposals in a timely manner.
+The government is also asked to take this selection into account, so that parliament is adequately informed about these European proposals in a timely manner.

-Check the list of prioritites for 2024.
+Check the list of priorities for 2024.

-Monitoring the Government
+Monitoring the government

-The constitutional duty to inform (Article 68 of the Dutch Constitution) provides Parliament with a solid foundation for requesting information from the Government concerning the development of European policy and regulations, and concerning the Government's role in the Council.
+The constitutional duty to inform (Article 68 of the Dutch Constitution) provides parliament with a solid foundation for requesting information from the government concerning the development of European policy and regulations, and concerning the government's role in the Council.
 Before any meeting of ministers or state secretaries of all EU member states in a particular policy area – the so-called 'Council’ for Agriculture or Health, for example – the Dutch minister or state secretary concerned will write a letter outlining the position that he or she intends to take at the council meeting.
-This letter is also referred to as the 'Annotated Agenda’.
+This letter is also referred to as the 'annotated agenda’.

 Based on the letter, the House of Representatives discusses the Dutch contribution with the minister or state secretary prior to the meeting.
 This consultation generally takes place in the standing committee responsible for the specific area.
-On a weekly basis, several committee debates take place on policy issues of this kind for a Council meeting.
+On a weekly basis, several committee debates take place on policy issues of this kind for a council meeting.

 As is also usually the case with deliberations on national legislative proposals, the Senate's deliberations on a European proposal are mainly conducted in writing.
 The members of the Senate can question the responsible member of government on the cabinet's efforts in the Council in writing and thereby try to influence the cabinet's view.
 The letters are written by the specialist committee concerned and can contain the views of the committee as a whole, or of one or more parliamentary groups.
 The Senate thereby attempts to avoid duplications in the work of both chambers.
 In exceptional cases, a complex European dossier can be discussed orally with the member of government concerned during a committee meeting.